minhmc2007/Android-Reverse-Engineer-Framework/README.md

 - APKTool (by Connor Tumbleson - iBotPeaches)
 - AAPT2 (Android Asset Packaging Tool 2)
 - Uber APK Signer (by patrickfav)
--Linux enviroment (termux may not work)
+- Linux enviroment (termux may not work)
 ## Installation

 1. Clone the repository: